Looking for the best Buffalo wings in Buffalo? I found their birthplace.

 Bucket (50) – $37

-If your looking for Buffalo wings in Buffalo I highly recommend the Anchor Bar on your next visit.
+If you’re looking for Buffalo wings in Buffalo I highly recommend the Anchor Bar on your next visit.